Generalized Deligne-Hitchin Twistor Spaces: Construction and Properties: Introduction

-A highly non-trivial example of non-compact hyperK\"ahler manifold is the smooth locus $\mathcal{M}_{\mathrm{sol}}$ of moduli space of solutions to Hitchin's self-duality equations over a smooth compact Riemann surface $X$ (of genus $g\geq2$) \cite{NH}.
-Endowed with one complex structure it becomes a complex analytic manifold as the moduli space $\mathcal{M}_{\mathrm{Dol}}(X,r)$ (called the \emph{Dolbeault moduli space}) of stable Higgs bundles over $X$ of rank $r$ with vanishing the first Chern class, with another complex structure it is made into a complex analytic manifold as the moduli space $\mathcal{M}_{\mathrm{dR}}(X,r)$ (called the \emph{de Rham moduli space}) of irreducible flat bundles over $X$ of rank $r$.
+A highly non-trivial example of the non-compact hyperK\"ahler manifold is the smooth locus $\mathcal{M}_{\mathrm{sol}}$ of the moduli space of solutions to Hitchin's equations over a smooth compact Riemann surface $X$ (of genus $g\geq2$) \cite{NH}.
+Endowed with one complex structure it becomes a complex analytic manifold as the moduli space $\mathcal{M}_{\mathrm{Dol}}(X,r)$ (called the \emph{Dolbeault moduli space}) of stable Higgs bundles over $X$ of rank $r$ with the vanishing Chern class, also with another complex structure it is made into a complex analytic manifold as the moduli space $\mathcal{M}_{\mathrm{dR}}(X,r)$ (called the \emph{de Rham moduli space}) of irreducible flat bundles over $X$ of rank $r$.
 When applying Hitchin's twistor construction for $\mathcal{M}_{\mathrm{sol}}$, we can obtain the twistor space $\mathrm{TW}(\mathcal{M}_{\mathrm{sol}})$.

-To give a moduli interpretation of $\mathrm{TW}(\mathcal{M}_{\mathrm{sol}})$, Deligne introduced the notion of $\lambda$-flat bundles \cite{D}, as an interpolation of usual flat bundles and Higgs bundles.
-This idea was later illustrated and developed by Simpson via his series work \cite{CS7,CS8,CS9,CS10}.
-This interpretation can be treated as an elegant application of non-abelian Hodge theory.